-Five years ago I was sat on the eighteenth floor of my University’s library, as the Glasgow rain lashed violently at the window, when my phone buzzed to interrupt my study (of memes).
+Five years ago I was sat on the eighteenth floor of my university’s library, as the Glasgow rain lashed violently at the window, when my phone buzzed to interrupt my study (of memes).
 It was a text from my father: ‘Liddy.
 Greetings from Havana.
 I’m in La Floridita drinking daiquiris like Ernest Hemingway.
 Ha.
 Dad X’

-My cigar-centric dad was on a week-long trip to the annual cigar festival; smoking four a day, visiting the factories, listening to the talks and swapping anecdotes as he floated on his smokey Cloud 9.
+My cigar-centric dad was on a week-long trip to the annual cigar festival; smoking four a day, visiting the factories, listening to the talks and swapping anecdotes as he floated on his smoky Cloud 9.
 For a man who treated holidays with a distain normally reserved for Monday mornings, his Cuban adventure seemed to have altered his outlook.

 Last week he took us back to his communist Disneyland.
 Due to a recent bout of poor health on my mother’s part and my brother’s impending move abroad, it was the right time for the four of us to squabble our way through the sky to the sunshine.
 A family holiday.
 “Who knows when we’ll all be together again” Mum said, repeatedly.

 The night before we left I was in my room, packing like a Blitzkrieg bomber, when Dad knocked to give me his copy of The Essential Ernest Hemingway.
-Like a singer that doesn’t like songs or a painter that power-walks past, I am ashamed to admit that I’m a writer that rarely reads.
+Like a singer that doesn’t like songs or a painter that power-walks past, I am ashamed to admit that I’m a writer that rarely reads novels.
 But it’s January, so new-year-new-me, and I have resolved to reform.
 I had already begun re-reading The Great Gatsby, and The Catcher In The Rye was packed for after, but I wanted to read Hemingway in the place where he wrote.
 I’m a poser like that and quite fancied the image of drinking hard-liquor and chain-smoking at a bar, absorbed in the words of the handsome writer.

 On the flight Mum turned to me.
-“I’d like to visit Hemingway’s house, its 15 miles outside of Havana.”
+“I’d like to visit Hemingway’s house, it’s 15 miles outside of Havana.”
 She went back to reading Mrs Hemingway, a book about the four women in his life.
 Dad was sat in front reading The Old Man and The Sea, Hemingway’s Nobel Prize-winning novel, on his Kindle.
 My brother was fast asleep.